THE LIST: scroll down also LINKS & BOOKS

 BREAKTHROUGHS DURING DREAMS

-PROPOSALS from SUCCESSFUL SCIENTISTS have turned out to be genuinely
+successful scientists have turned out to be genuinely worthless.

 So, if you're going to dismiss or scoff at some crazy idea without

-from a professional scientist who is trying to fund a research project to
+professional scientist who is trying to fund a research project to give

 Arrhenius (ion chemistry)